arthur-vilela/PP1-japan-brazil-migration/README.md

     - It includes three links to the different sections of the website: Timeline, Culture and Subscribe.
     - The monochromatic and darker background provides contrast with the white text.
     - The links are clear on their meaning and connection with their respective sections.
+    - The links are responsive on laptop and desktop screens, changing the text and background colour when hovered with the cursor.

     ![Screenshot of the navigation bar](docs/navbar.png)